raulsaha/postgres/ACID/README.md

 # A C I D

 This function ensures ACID compliance for database transactions.
+It is for all of the modern RDBMS including PostgreSQL.

 ACID stands for Atomicity, Consistency, Isolation, and Durability: